 Image Credits (LtoR): Kobby Crabbe; Jocelyn Reynolds for StreetART Toronto/FDBIA; Tourism Hamilton; Jocelyn Reynolds for StreetART Toronto/FDBIA; Tourism Hamilton.

-The City of Hamilton is currently undertaking a public art process to commission temporary public art to be installed on City-owned traffic signal and electrical cabinets in the Downtown Hamilton Community Improvement Project Area (DHCIPA).
+The City of Hamilton has completed a Public Art process to commission temporary public art to be installed on City-owned traffic signal cabinets in the Downtown Hamilton Community Improvement Project Area (DHCIPA).

 Call for Artists

 The call for artists closed June 20, 2019.
 137 submissions were received.

 - Traffic Signal Box Wraps (PDF, 234 KB)